timelessnesses/countable/README.md

 ## How this works

-You continue saying alphabet in order like
+You continue saying alphabet in order like this

 ```text
 a